-IL 3250 - Life Painting II
+IL 3255 - Figure Painting II

-Students paint from live nude models to further develop artistic skills in this studio course.
-With emphasis on personal style, expressive approaches, and employing both the draped and undraped model, this course continues the anatomical, constructive, and compositional ideas introduced in IL 3100 - Life Painting I. Oils and acrylics are the primary materials used in this painting course.
-Upon successful completion of this course, the student will have a portfolio of paintings of the model in and out of costume, demonstrating a firm grasp of a variety of techniques in oil painting.
+Students paint from live, nude models to further develop artistic skills in this studio course.
+With an emphasis on personal style, expressive approaches, and utilizing both the draped and undraped model, this course continues the anatomical, constructive, and compositional ideas introduced in IL 3105 - Figure Painting I or IL 3170 - Digital Figure Painting I. Students may use oils, digital applications, or acrylics as the primary materials used in this painting course.
+Upon successful completion of this course, the student will have a portfolio of paintings of the model demonstrating a firm grasp of a variety of techniques in figure painting.

-Prerequisites: IL 3100 - Life Painting I
+Prerequisites: IL 3105 - Figure Painting I or IL 3170 - Digital Figure Painting I

-- Demonstrate the use of tone and color relationships: tonal keys, light/dark, warm/cool, saturation, and color schemes. - Use oil paints to effectively portray the human figure. - Express personal style using the principles of life painting. - Apply advanced drawing/design skills in gesture, anatomy, proportion, and composition.
+- Demonstrate the use of tone and color relationships: tonal keys, light/dark, warm/cool, saturation, and color schemes. - Express unique visual style and ideas while portraying the human figure. - Apply advanced drawing/design skills in gesture, anatomy, proportion, and composition.